ArrowrIcon Home icon

 Alan Talbot

-I remember the cooked beetroot that Alan Talbot mentions, but ours was always shop-bought and steeped in vinegar.
+I remember the cooked beetroots that Alan Talbot mentions above, but ours were always shop-bought and steeped in vinegar.
 I hated it as it was like eating solid vinegar.

 Spring greens